OfficeDev/office-js-docs-reference/docs/docs-ref-conceptual/manifest/defaultsettings.md

 # DefaultSettings element

-Specifies the default source location and other default settings for your content or task pane add-in .
+Specifies the default source location and other default settings for your content or task pane add-in.

 **Add-in type:** Content, Task pane